Finding the Best Correction Shoes for Bunions

 • Support – Some people find their bunions impede their ability to walk or throw them off balance.
 If this sounds like you, you’ll need a pair of shoes that offer stability and mobility support.
 Seeking out shoes with contoured insoles, arch support, and plenty of cushioning can provide your feet enhanced stability to stay in motion.

-• Wide Width – Because bunions can leave your foot crooked or misshapen, you may need to find a pair of wide shoes that can accommodate these singularities.
-Just as shoes that are too narrow can cause bunions, they can also aggravate existing bunions.
+• Wide Width – Because bunions can leave your foot crooked or misshapen, you may need to find a pair of wide width shoes that can accommodate these singularities.
+Just as tight shoes that are too narrow can cause bunions, they can also aggravate existing bunions.
 Wide shoes can also accommodate other tools that relieve your bunion deformity, such as toe spacers.

 • Toe room – Shoes for bunions should give toes plenty of room, both vertically and horizontally.
 The very tip of the shoe, known as the toe box, should be roomy and soft to prevent rubbing and relieve pressure or soreness.
+Make sure to choose a style that offers plenty of room in your shoes.
+How much room should you have in your shoes?
+Enough to add a shoe insert and give your toes ample space.

 Moreover, there are several characteristics of shoes to avoid if you have bunions: